This article describes the Ledger Entry structure on the Trusted Twin platform.

 The purpose of this article is to provide system architects and developers with conceptual knowledge required to design solutions on the Trusted Twin platform.
 For developer resources, please consult the Trusted Twin docs website.

-A Ledger is the main object on the Trusted Twin platform used to store information about a shared object state.
+Ledgers are main objects on the Trusted Twin platform used to store information about the state of the shared object.

-A Ledger is a JSON document that consists of multiple Entries following a key-value scheme where the value can store any JSON serializable object.
+A Ledger is a JSON document that consists of multiple Entries following a key-value scheme.
+The value can store any JSON serializable object.
 Access to and visibility of account’s data stored in the Ledger are managed at the Entry level.

 An Entry is a JSON document that stores a single value as well as properties which define the Entry behavior and visibility.